Pakad

 An important aspect of a Pakad is Laya.
 Lay essentially means time, but contextually, it means how time is spent.
 Lay helps us to place emphasis on specific notes by giving them longer playing time - this helps to properly space apart notes.
-Without spacing apart notes accordingly, a Raag will fail to show it’s true characteristics, and this is why a Pakad is important to truly understand a raag.
+Without spacing apart notes accordingly, a Raag will fail to show its true characteristics, and this is why a Pakad is important to truly understand a raag.